IanHo2019/DID_Handbook/README.md

 $$Y_{it} = \alpha_i + \gamma_t + \sum_{k = -4, \ k \neq -1}^5 \beta_k D_{it}^k + \delta_1 \sum_{k < -4} D_{it}^k + \delta_2 \sum_{k > 5} D_{it}^k + \varepsilon_{it}$$
 Within dynamic specifications, researchers need to address the issue of multi-collinearity.
 The most common way to avoid the multi-collinearity is to exclude the treatment dummy for period -1 (the last period before the treatment) as shown above.
 Additionally, above I binned distant relative periods, which is also a common action to address the imbalance issues.

-In this format of DID, an unbiased estimation becomes much more complicated than the classical DID.
+In this format of DID, doing an unbiased estimation becomes much more complicated.
 A lot of econometricians have tried to solve this problem and they are still trying nowadays.
-In the following, I will cover most (but not all) brand new (dynamic) DID estimators with their corresponding commands in Stata.
-Some of the following Stata packages are still under development, so it is best to read their recent documentations before applying them to your research.
+In the following, I will cover most (but not all) brand new **heterogeneity-robust DID estimators** with their corresponding commands in Stata.
+Some of the following Stata packages are still under development, so it is best to read their latest documentations before applying them to your research.

 ### Interaction-Weighted Estimator for DID
 [Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) formalize the assumptions for identification of coefficients in a static/dynamic TWFE model.
-Specifically, if treatment effects vary across time (i.e., $\beta_k$ changes with $k$), then the estimator in a static TWFE model will be biased, but the estimator in a dynamic TWFE model is still valid under the homogeneity assumption (i.e., $\beta_k$ doesn't change across treated groups).
-Sadly, when heterogeneous treatment effects are allowed, estimators in both static and dynamic TWFE models are biased.
+Specifically, if treatment effects vary across time (i.e., $\beta_k$ changes with period $k$), then the estimator in a static TWFE model will be biased, but the estimator in a dynamic TWFE model is still valid if $\beta_k$ doesn't change across treated groups.
+Sadly, when heterogeneous treatment effects assumption are completely relaxed, estimators in both static and dynamic TWFE models are biased.

 In response to the contamination in the TWFE models, [Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) propose an interaction-weighted (IW) estimator.
 Their estimator improves by estimating an interpretable weighted average of **cohort-specific average treatment effect on the treated (CATT)**.
 Here, a *cohort* is defined as a group consisting of all units that were first treated at the same time.

-One of the authors, [Liyang Sun](https://lsun20.github.io/)[^1] (Center for Monetary and Financial Studies, CEMFI), wrote a Stata package `eventstudyinteract` for implementing their IW estimator and constructing confidence interval for the estimation.
+One of the authors, [Liyang Sun](https://lsun20.github.io/)[^2] (Center for Monetary and Financial Studies, CEMFI), wrote a Stata package `eventstudyinteract` for implementing their IW estimator and constructing confidence interval for the estimation.
 To use the `eventstudyinteract` command, we have to install one more package (in addition to `reghdfe` and `ftools`): `avar`.
 The basic syntax is below:
 ```stata
 eventstudyinteract y rel_time_list, \\\
 	absorb(id t) cohort(variable) control_cohort(variable) vce(vcetype)